-Connected vehicles already exists and will develop further toward autonomous cars.
+Connected vehicles already exist and will develop further toward autonomous cars.
 Different connectivity types are needed: Vehicle to Infrastructure (V2I) and Vehicle to Vehicle (V2V).
 Inside the car a wireless LAN allow passengers to share the connectivity and enjoy infotainment services.
-Actually the connected car is expected to offer innovative services not only to the conductor and to the passengers, but also to many stakeholders: car owner, cities, territories, insurance companies, car manufacturer, garages...

-The connected car may be coupled with Augmented Reality : Passengers would get information about their environment, projected on the windscreen.
+The connected car is expected to offer innovative services not only to the conductor and to the passengers, but also to many stakeholders: car owner, cities, territories, insurance companies, car manufacturer, garages, etc. The connected car may be coupled with Augmented Reality: Passengers would get information about their environment, projected on the windscreen.

 There is a strong need for Cybersecurity to minimize the risk of cyberattacks both on cars and on infrastructure.
-Without cybersecurity autonomous cars will not be able to develop.IA will allow the connected cars to learn by themselves how to take the best decisions but also to adapt to their owner, conductor or passengers.

-In order to cohabit with classical vehicles, autonomous cars will need a high level of embarked Intelligence from the very beginning, using for instance machine learning.
+Without cybersecurity autonomous cars will not be able to develop.
+Al will allow the connected cars to learn by themselves how to take the best decisions but also to adapt to their owner, conductor, or passengers.
+To cohabit with classical vehicles, autonomous cars will need a high level of embarked Intelligence from the very beginning, using for instance machine learning.

-Therefore it is important that the different actors of the value chain cooperate in order to invest the best connected and autonomous vehicles: car manufacturers, OEM, electronic equipment manufacturers, IT and telecom companies, mobile operators...
+Therefore, it is important that the different actors of the value chain cooperate to invest the best connected and autonomous vehicles: car manufacturers, OEM, electronic equipment manufacturers, IT and telecom companies, mobile operators...